We've upgraded to the Orbit color palette in August 2020! Review this guide for new color guidelines.

 Don't use any other colors for text like shades of red, purple or semantic colors.

 Do not use semantic colors for large accents.

-For example: Use the Error semantic color to present negative information instead of using Rocket Red, which is reserved for positive brand interactions.
+Use the Error semantic color to present negative information and reserve Rocket Red for positive brand interactions.

-Use appropriate semantic colors for indicate the status of messages, like an urgent alert.
+Use appropriate semantic colors to indicate the status of messages, like an urgent alert.

 Floods of Color